adrian-1990/bjj-homepage/README.md

 ## HTML Testing

 I tested my HTML in HTML Validator.
-I fixed all errors appearing in the code and now all the site passes the test.
+I fixed all the errors and warnings that were appearing and now all the site passes the test.

 ![HTML validator pass](https://user-images.githubusercontent.com/79532281/145018193-62978b6d-8736-4f17-a2f5-06d59ea37c50.png)

 ## CSS Testing

-I tested my CSS in CSS Validator All errors found in my CSS were fixed and now passes all tests.
+I tested my CSS in CSS Validator I fixed the errors and warnings found in my CSS and the site now passes all tests.

 ![CSS validator pass](https://user-images.githubusercontent.com/79532281/145210812-26f0bfae-e5e8-4c39-bb70-7ea5269bac83.png)